malc-u/SomeoneKnowsSomething/TESTING.md

 Validation of this file brings up 1 warning and 3 errors.
 - The warning and first 2 errors are equivalent to the ones from all previously validated pages except base.html.
 - Last error related to use of `{{ url_for }}` - left unfixed as linked correctly as advised in [Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/#)

+#### login.html

+Validation of this file brings up 1 warning and 2 errors.
+They are all equivalent to the ones from previous pages (except base.html)
+Action not taken - resons described in previous occurences.